 Many tourists are told an old, tired tale that Spain & Portugal merely tolerate each other… as if turning their backs to one another at the border.
 Nothing could be further from the truth.
 Since early medieval times, intermarriage between the Portuguese & Castilian courts formed the cornerstone of foreign policy for both kingdoms.
-The 1385 battle at Batalha established a fairly permanent border between them, but soon afterwards the Discoveries era brought them into frequent contact.
+The 1385 battle at Batalha established a fairly permanent border between them, but soon afterwards the Discoveries era brought them into frequent contact again.
 Portuguese captains worked for Spain with ship crews almost always a mix from both.
 To the chagrin of other European countries, Spain & Portugal divided the world.
 Even in the 20th century, both had decades-long dictatorships.
 Spain & Portugal have much more in common than most people realize.

 Browsing through digitized period magazines on the Biblioteca Nacional website the other day, I stumbled across several photos of the Portugal pavilion under construction.
 A February 1929 edition of O Notícias Ilustrado highlighted artist Mário Reis with his portrait & the azulejos he made for the pavilion.
 I froze because I recognized those tiles… they’re now on the Chafariz da Junqueira in Lisbon!
 Their location inside the pavilion is even shown in a 1929 video on YouTube (fast forward to 01:42):

 To confirm, we’ll have to dig through city records in order to see if these are indeed the same tiles from the Portugal pavilion or if they are replicas.
 Detailed photos from the História de Portugal website (cropped below) show a signature from Mário Reis but also production credits going to the Viúva Lamego factory.
-Did he have the tiles fired there?

-And when did they appear on the fountain?
+But when did they appear on the fountain?
 Archival photos show the chafaríz without any tiles at first, then a lower row of mass-produced tiles later.
 One source states that architect Raul Lino updated the fountain in the mid-20th century, so it’s possible he is responsible for placing the 1929 tiles here.